uber-archive/makisu/README.md

 ### BuildKit

 BuildKit depends on runc/containerd and supports parallel stage executions, whereas Makisu and most other tools execute Dockefile in order.
-However, it still needs root privileges, which can be a security risk.
+However, it still needs privileges to launch containers, which can be a security risk.